The functional equation for the twisted spinor L-series of genus 2: The Rankin convolution and the spinor -function

-There is an integral quadratic form which represents a squared unit $\mathrm{mod}\;N$ and whose Fourier coefficient doesn't vanish.
-We claim that there is such a quadratic form $T$ which is primitive.
-We may chose a minimal value $r$, which is a square and a unit $\mathrm{mod}\;N$, represented by any such form and consider the associated Fourier-Jacobi coefficient.
-Consider the proof of Theorem (4.7) in \cite{gritsenkoparamodularforms}.
-Using Gritsenko's notation the lines
+We have proved that there is at least one index $T$ with $a(T) \ne 0$ that represents a unit and square modulo $N$.
+We claim that there is such an index $T$ that is primitive.
+Let $r$ be the minimal square and a unit modulo $N$ represented by some, non\nbd fixed $T$ satisfying $a(T) \ne 0$.
+Consider the proof of \cite[Theorem 4.7]{gritsenkoparamodularforms}.
+Adopting Gritsenko's notation, we find that the identities